infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 If you don’t want to think about web-development, and simply want your markdown files to look beautiful once published, github pages can help you do that too.

 I first started playing around with GitHub to make an [awesome-list](https://github.com/infominer33/awesome-decentralized-id), last fall.
-The number of technical subjects I've learned, that I otherwise never would have gotten around to, if it weren't for GitHub Pages is incredible.
+The number of technical subjects I've begun to learn, thanks to github pages is incredible.
+It gives you something tangible to show off, and getting visitors really drives motivation to improve and learn more advanced techniques.
 {: .notice--success}

 ![](/assets/img/gh-pages-starter-pack.png)